Latécoère 611: Development and design

 In May 1935, the French Navy issued a specification for a long-range flying boat to replace the obsolete Breguet 521.
 To meet this requirement, Latécoère designed the Latécoère 611.
 This was a cantilever monoplane powered by four Gnome-Rhone 14N radial engines and fitted with a twin tail.
 It was also fitted with stabilising floats that retracted into the outer engine nacelles.
 The prototype was assembled at Biscarrosse, and first flew on 8 March 1939.

-Although it was intended that the aircraft be armed with a 25 mm cannon in a dorsal turret, this was unavailable, and was replaced by one carrying two 7.5 mm Darne machine guns, with a further four machine guns firing through portholes and two in a retractable tail position.
+Although it was intended that the aircraft be armed with two forward-firing 13.2 mm Hotchkiss machine guns forward-mounted in the center of the wing, a 25 mm Hotchkiss cannon in a dorsal turret with a further four machine guns firing through portholes two in a retractable tail position.

+However, the Hotchkiss guns proved to be unreliable, so instead, the forward firing gun was replaced by a 7.5 mm Darne machine gun, with the dorsal turret carrying two of these guns.

 In December 1939 the French Navy placed an order for twelve of a modified version, the Latécoère 612, which was to be powered by four Pratt & Whitney R-1830 radial engines.
 These aircraft, however, were never delivered.